pranavrao145/compose-rails-sample/README.md

   * docker-compose up
 * Go to localhost:3000 to view your Rails app.

+## Extra Notes

-NOTE: it is recommended to take a look at the docker-compose.yml and config/database.yml files so you know your database configuration and can make changes as you see fit.
-If you want to use a DATABASE_URL, you will simply need to replace the default config in config/database.yml with what is in the production config in the same document, and then add a DATABASE_URL to your environment.
-To add to your environment, you can use docker-compose.yml directly, or using an .env and then registering it in your docker-compose.yml for BOTH db and web services.
+* It is recommended to take a look at the docker-compose.yml and config/database.yml files so you know your database configuration and can make changes as you see fit.
+If you want to use a DATABASE_URL, you need to:
+  * Replace the default config in config/database.yml with what is in the production config in the same document.
+  * Add a DATABASE_URL to your environment.
+To add to your environment, you can do one of the following:
+    * Use docker-compose.yml ENVIRONMENT directly
+    * Create .env and then registering it in your docker-compose.yml for BOTH db and web services using env_file.

+* If you are using this template to dockerize an existing rails project, there are some issues with yarn and an empty manifest.json.
+So, for this setup to work, you need to manually run *docker-compose run web bash*, and then run:
+  * yarn
+  * rails webpacker:compile

+  * Don't forget to verify (again) your database configuration (see above) to make sure your setup is compatible with what is given in this template; fix whatever is necessary to make sure postgres is set up, the credentials are correct, and any environment variables are set.